 In other words, children's early emotional awareness and perspective-taking ability may underpin their later development of gratitude.

-A 2018 study of seven- to 14-year-olds across Brazil, China, Guatemala, Russia, South Korea, Turkey, and the United States explored how children's development of gratitude differs across cultures.
+of seven- to 14-year-olds across Brazil, China, Guatemala, Russia, South Korea, Turkey, and the United States explored how children's development of gratitude differs across cultures.
 In most cultures, expressions of "concrete gratitude" decreased as children got older.
 Concrete gratitude is when children offer something in repayment that is valuable to themselves rather than the other person, like giving a toy to a parent.

 Older children were more likely to express "connective gratitude" than younger children in the United States, China, and Russia.
 Connective gratitude is considered to be a more advanced type of gratitude, when children offer something that is meaningful to another person in return—for example, a child giving a friend a teddy bear that the friend has long wished for.
 Connective gratitude more fully takes into account another person's thoughts and feelings, compared to concrete gratitude or verbal gratitude (such as saying "thank you").

 Among the seven cultures, children in China and South Korea were more likely to express connective gratitude (followed by children in Russia and Turkey).
 American children were more likely to express concrete gratitude, and Guatemalan children were more likely to express verbal gratitude, compared to the other cultures.
 These findings highlight the important cultural context of gratitude development that is often overlooked by studies exclusively in North America or Europe.

 Another recent study

 investigated possible precursors to gratitude among older children and adolescents, ages 10 to 16.
 The results indicated that middle schoolers who reported greater gratitude were more likely to feel like they had greater social support from their parents and, to a lesser degree, their teachers.